hephaestus-compiler-project/eris-pldi-eval/README.md

 `example-seeds/groovy-seeds/iter_1`.

-Taking the diff between the seed program and the first ill-typed variant and notice the corresponding line:
+Taking the diff between the seed program and the first ill-typed variant and notice the corresponding line (notably the other lines have been changed due to the renaming of the package of the program):

 ```diff
 eris@d55f523ab2da:~$ diff --color \